 When changing a student's schedule after the first ten days of school, leveling must be within the same specific subject.
 An example of this is if a student requests a schedule change and they are enrolled in Algebra Honors, Algebra 1 would be the most appropriate change.
 Grades earned will be transferred as part of the leveling process.
-Any withdrawals after the first quarter would require a withdraw "F/0" for the 2^{nd} grading period and the semester exam.
+Any withdrawals after the first quarter would require a withdraw "F/0" for the 2nd grading period and the semester exam.
 Students who withdraw with an "F" from a course may enter a semester course at the semester change if space is available.

 In the case where a student has been improperly placed in a class, and this has been verified by the teacher, then movement to another more appropriate subject area class is in order with the approval of the principal.
 This should take place before the end of the first grading period so the student may be placed in an appropriate course.
 Current grades should be transferred to average in with grades earned in the new course.
-If inappropriate class is available for reassignment, then the grade given to the student for the course would be a "Withdrawn: Passing."
+If inappropriate placement is determined prior to the end of first interim reporting period and no appropriate class is available for reassignment, then the grade given to the student for the course would be a "Withdrawn: Passing."
 The grade would then be posted as no credit just as we do with course forgiveness.